Squaring Your Miter Gauge the Right Way

 Get On the Right Path

 The key to producing square cuts with a miter gauge is using the slot in which it slides as the reference, not the blade.
 Despite our best efforts, the blade is seldom exactly parallel to the miter slot.
-Referencing the miter gauge to a blade that is out-of-line, even a small amount reproduces that error.
-Over the course of a project, that error can accumulate, making it very difficult build a project that is truly square.
+Referencing the miter gauge to a blade that is out-of-line, even a small amount simply reproduces that error.
+Over the course of a project, that error accumulates with each cut, making it virtually impossible to build a project that is truly square.

-To use the blade as the reference we would have to alter the position of the miter slot itself.
+To use the blade as the reference we would have to alter the position of the miter slot itself, not the fence on the miter gauge that slides within it.
 Even then, the miter gauge would have to be squared to the slot or the cuts will not be square.

-If we align the miter gauge to the miter slot, the cut will be square to the edge of the wood resting against the miter gauge fence.
-This is because the miter gauge moves the wood along a path controlled by the miter slot.
+If we align the miter gauge to the miter slot, the cut will be square to the miter gauge fence and the edge of the wood resting against it.
+This is because the miter gauge moves the wood along a path controlled only by the miter slot.
 If the miter gauge is not square to that path, the cut cannot be square.

 If the blade is slightly out of square to the miter slot, the width of the kerf will be slightly wider, but the cut will be square because the miter gauge moves the wood in a straight line.
 The increase in kerf width is usually in the thousandths of an inch range if blade alignment is within the manufacturers tolerance.